Rosemary Pine Nut Shortbread Crackers are an easy savory slice and bake shortbread recipe that makes a perfect snack to have with wine.

 and make up a batch of these savory shortbreads.
 They’re a variation of my Lemon Thyme Shortbread which are themselves inspired by Ina Garten, and we all know she’s the the doyenne of easy living.
 These buttery shortbreads, flavored with pungent rosemary and Parmesan, and heavily studded with toasted pine nuts, make the cocktail hour really special, wherever you happen to find yourself.

-1 stick unsalted butter, room temperature, cut in pieces
+- 1 stick unsalted butter at room temperature, cut in pieces

 - Put all the ingredients in a bowl and mix until the dough comes together.
 Take off your rings and get your hands in there.
 Crumble the butter with your fingertips until it’s thoroughly incorporated.
 This will take a few minutes.

 - Turn the dough out onto a board and work it a little to make sure it’s not crumbly.